Lucy-Forrest-Lab/HDXer/README.md

 Installing in 'editable' mode will allow you to pull updates directly from this Github repository to your local *HDXer* installation, without having to reinstall the package.

 Now, you finished installing the *HDXer* Python package.
 Let's add the path to the *HDXer* directory as in your *.bashrc* and/or *.bash_profile*.
-The *HDXer* directory will be used throughout the protocol and referred to as \$HDXER_PATH.
+The *HDXer* directory will be used throughout the tutorials and referred to as \$HDXER_PATH.

 ```bash
 cd HDXer